 Citation Complaints: The Chief of Police (Chief) or designee may attempt to resolve complaints regarding traffic and parking citations.
-After the Chief’s review, if the complainant is still not satisfied with the review, the only other recourse is to pay the prescribed fine or to appear in court.
+If the complainant is not satisfied after the Chief's review, the complainant will pay the prescribed fine or appear in court.
 These types of complaints will not be forwarded to any other University office for resolution.

 Special Parking Exemptions: The Chief or designee is authorized to occasionally approve limited special parking exemptions following consideration of several factors, including but not limited to the following:

 - The Chief will also consider time of day, day of week, duration of the event and number of vehicles involved.